LokoTypically one either refers to the library primitives through the Loko module name or, as done in this documentation, uses an abbreviation such as

 ('S -> 'T) ->

-defines a lens out of a suitable fold
+fold_lens fold traversal defines a lens out of a suitable fold and a traversal.

 val prism :